Open Thursday – Monday, 9:00am-4:00pmTicket information

 After some further preparatory study back at Montpelier under the Reverend Thomas Martin, James Madison chose to pursue his higher education at the College of New Jersey, which would later be known as Princeton University.
 Most prominent young Virginians, such as his future mentor and friend Thomas Jefferson, attended the College of William and Mary.
 But the Virginia college’s humid, coastal clime was thought to be detrimental to Madison’s health, so northward he went.

 In 1771, Madison graduated with high marks in classical languages, mathematics, rhetoric, geography, and philosophy.
-Not satisfied with just those subjects, he became the college’s first graduate student, studying Hebrew and political philosophy under university president John Witherspoon, later a signer of the Declaration of Independence.
+With his thirst for knowledge not yet quenched, he stayed on at Princeton several months longer, studying Hebrew and other subjects under university president John Witherspoon, later a signer of the Declaration of Independence.

 The Father of the Constitution